Severe Thunderstorm Warning issued for Flagler, Marion, Putnam by NWS - News Break

 Severe Thunderstorm Warning issued for Flagler, Marion, Putnam by NWS

-Effective: 2021-07-12 13:29:00 EDT Expires: 2021-07-12 13:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-07-12 13:08:00 EDT Expires: 2021-07-12 13:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-If on or near Lake George, get away from the water and move indoors or inside a vehicle.
-Remember, lightning can strike out to 15 miles from the parent thunderstorm.
-If you can hear thunder, you are close enough to be struck by lightning.
-Move to safe shelter now!
-Do not be caught on the water in a thunderstorm.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Flagler; Marion; Putnam A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 145 PM EDT FOR SOUTHWESTERN FLAGLER...EAST CENTRAL MARION AND SOUTHEASTERN PUTNAM COUNTIES At 129 PM EDT, severe thunderstorms were located along a line extending from near Juniper Springs to near Fruitland to near Bunnell, moving northwest at 20 mph.
+Target Area: Flagler; Marion; Putnam The National Weather Service in Jacksonville has issued a * Severe Thunderstorm Warning for Southwestern Flagler County in northeastern Florida East central Marion County in northern Florida Southeastern Putnam County in northeastern Florida * Until 145 PM EDT. * At 108 PM EDT, a severe thunderstorm was located 7 miles southeast of Crescent City, moving northwest at 15 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Crescent City, Salt Springs, Andalusia, Fruitland, Lake Como and Georgetown.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Crescent City, Salt Springs, Andalusia, Fruitland, Lake Como and Georgetown.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0